Ozgun92/Ozgun_Portfolio/README.md

 ## Project 2: Task Tracker

 Task Tracker is an app that I created for a small business.
-It enables employees to write down their tasks for the day, how long they took them and add additional information.
+It enables employees to write down their tasks for the day and add additional information.
 They also can inspect those tasks.
 Synchronizing sends data to a server of the company, that documents this data of every employee.
 Core Data was implemented so data of the user is being saved on the device.

 ![](https://github.com/oezguenY/Ozguns_Portfolio/blob/main/images/TaskTracker1.png?raw=true)
 ![](https://github.com/oezguenY/Ozguns_Portfolio/blob/main/images/TaskTracker2.png?raw=true)